 The Orkney Wine Festival 2019

-We’re delighted to announce the detailed programme for the 2019 Orkney Wine Festival.
+We’re delighted to announce the launch of the 2019 Orkney Wine Festival.
 This year’s festival focusses on two countries – France and Portugal – over two long weekends.
-Two entertaining, knowledgeable guests will be introducing us to their delicious wines, and restaurants are preparing special menus to match them.
+Two entertaining, knowledgeable guests will be introducing us to their delicious wines, and restaurants have prepared special menus to match them.
 We’re making our festival debut at The Storehouse; and we have a hands-on winemaking experience for the first time, in another new venue, Kirkjuvagr’s Orkney Distillery.
-We expect demand to be very high for all events and booking is essential.
+Ticket sales have been excellent for all events, but there are a few places available for most nights, and a waiting-list in operation for fully-booked events.
 Phone or email to book, or for more info: contact details below.

 The festival will be fun, informal and informative.
 And with 10% off all wine bought or ordered during the 11 days of the festival, it’s the perfect opportunity to stock up for summer!